sammyd/iOS8-day-by-day-book/manuscript/01-swift-intro.md

     }

-This can actually be more effort than you'd expect, since in order that a protocol be labelled as `@objc`, all of its properties and method return types must also be understood in the objective-C world.
+This can actually be more effort than you'd expect, since in order that a protocol be labeled as `@objc`, all of its properties and method return types must also be understood in the objective-C world.
 This means that you might end up annotating loads of classes you thought you only cared about in Swift with `@objc`.